Garuda Purana: Gemology

-The Garuda Purana describes 14 gems, their varieties and how to test their quality.
-The gems discussed include ruby, pearl, yellow sapphire, hessonite, emerald, diamond, cats eye, Blue Sapphire, coral, red garnet, jade, colorless quartz, and bloodstone.
-The technical discussion of gems in the text is woven with its theories on the mythical creation of each gem, astrological significance and talisman benefits.
+The Garuda Purana describes 14 gems, their varieties, and how to test their quality.
+The gems discussed include ruby, pearl, yellow sapphire, hessonite, emerald, diamond, cats eye, blue sapphire, coral, red garnet, jade, colorless quartz, and bloodstone.
+The technical discussion of gems in the text is woven with its theories on the mythical creation of each gem, astrological significance, and talisman benefits.

-The text describes the characteristics of the gems, how to clean and make jewelry from them, cautioning that gem experts should be consulted before buying them.
-For pearl, for example, it describes using Jamvera fruit juice (contains lime) mixed with boiled rice starch in order to clean and soften pearls, then pierced to make holes for jewelry.
-A sequential Vitanapatti method of cleaning, states the text, wherein the pearls are cleaned with hot water, wine and milk gives the best results.
-A pearl, asserts the text, should be examined by friction test which it describes.
-Similar procedures and tests are described for emerald, jade, diamonds and all 14 gems the text includes.
+The text describes the characteristics of the gems, how to clean and make jewelry from them, and cautions that gem experts should be consulted before buying them.
+For example, it describes using jamvera fruit juice (contains lime) mixed with boiled rice starch in order to clean and soften pearls, then piercing them to make holes for jewelry.
+A sequential vitanapatti method of cleaning, states the text—wherein the pearls are cleaned with hot water, wine, and milk—gives the best results.
+It also describes a friction test by which pearls should be examined.
+Similar procedures and tests are described for emerald, jade, diamonds, and all other gems included in the text.